 The opening and closing scenes of Bong’s masterful 2009 film are, swear to God, among the greatest bookends in movie history.
 They both involve the unnamed protagonist, a small-town widow played by the incredible Kim Hye-ja, dancing.
 The first, which takes place in a grassy clearing while the credits appear onscreen, is a sequence of deadpan absurdism.
 The second occurs on a bus in the golden sunlight of a late afternoon, and is utterly devastating.
 What unfolds in between these points is a thriller about a woman whose life is turned upside down when the son she dotes on and lives for, a teenager with an intellectual disability played by Won Bin, is accused of murder.
 When she first starts trying to clear his name, Mother comes across as a blackly and unpredictably funny story of an unlikely amateur detective in over her head.
 But the film soon reveals depths much murkier than you’d ever initially expect, delving into what it means to love someone so much that there’s no price you wouldn’t pay to protect them, no matter the cost to yourself.

-Mother is available to rent on all the usual platforms.
+Mother is available to steam on Hulu and rent on all the usual platforms.